 Whether they’re leveraging their backgrounds to make a bigger impact in their current industries or diving into brand new territory, our students thrive at some of the biggest names in tech.

 Meet Scarlett, who reminds us that no matter how many times you fall and how exhausted you might feel — there’s always a light at the end of the tunnel.

 Meet Edward, who graduated from Flatiron School and built Rent the Runway's return app using React.

 Meet Christine, who had no previous tech experience and, five years later, is a thriving fullstack engineer in financial services.

-For job-seeking Manhattan graduates included in the 2019 Jobs Report including full-time salaried roles, full-time contract, internship, apprenticeship, and freelance roles, and part-time roles during the reporting period (see full Jobs Report here).
+For job-seeking Manhattan campus graduates included in the 2020 Jobs Report including full-time salaried roles, full-time contract, internship, apprenticeship, and freelance roles, and part-time roles during the reporting period (see our Jobs Report).

 For job-seeking Manhattan students who accepted full-time salaried jobs during the reporting period and disclosed their compensation.
 The average starting salary for students who took full-time contract, internship, apprenticeship, or freelance roles and disclosed compensation was $32/hr.
-Average pay for a part-time role was $33/hr (see full Jobs Report report here).
+Average pay for a part-time role was $25/hr (see our Jobs Report).

 Where we're located

 The Web Development Fellowship is exclusively at our campus in the DUMBO neighborhood of Brooklyn.